Review of Brazil (1985)

 Terry Gilliam (director).

-Sam Lowry is refusing to be promoted through a bureaucratic hierarchy of nitpicking oppression, torture and blame-shifting, paid for by the victims.
-Sam dreams of another world, and when he sees a woman literally from his dreams he begins a quest to break out.
+At 20:49 o’clock in the 20th century, Sam Lowry is refusing to be promoted through a bureaucratic hierarchy of nitpicking oppression, torture and blame-shifting, paid for by the victims.
+He also refuses to see his part in it.
+Sam idly dreams of another world, and when he sees a woman literally from his dreams he begins a quest to break out.
 The problem is that his society is both leaderless and consensual.